sifferman/labs-with-cva6/labs/vm.md

 1. Show your modifications to `"rvfi_tracer.sv"`.
 2. Show your modifications to `"os.S"`.
+3. Provide your `"trace_hart_00.dasm"` file, and highlight the following behaviors:
+    1. Enter `bootloader` in M-mode
+    2. Enter `OS` in S-mode
+    3. Enter user program 1 in U-mode; also provide its virtual and physical address
+    4. Enter `s_trap` in S-mode
+    5. Renter `OS` in S-mode
+    6. Enter user program 2 in U-mode; also provide its virtual and physical address
+    7. Renter `s_trap` in S-mode
+    8. Renter `OS` in S-mode
+    9. Enter `m_trap` in M-mode
+    10. Exit
-3. Provide a screenshot of the waveform where the user program's address is translated from a virtual address to a physical address.
+4. Provide a screenshot of a waveform demonstrating how the MMU translates the user program's virtual address to its physical address.